 Withdrawing from a class can be a quick way to get out of a bad grade.
-But how will that W on your transcript affect your medical school application?
+But a lot of students aren’t sure how that W on your transcript will affect your chances for medical school.

 [00:42] What’s Worse For Med School Apps, a C or a W?

 It’s a common email I get from students: Should they drop a class they’re struggling with it?
 They’re wondering if their withdrawal will hurt their chances of getting into medical school more than a bad grade in that class.

 What’s going to be worse?
 On the one hand, you could get a C, then retake the class and get an A (hopefully).
 Then you average out to a B.

 On the other hand, you could take a W, then retake the class and get an A (hopefully).
 Then you have an A average rather than the B above.
 That’s one way of looking at it.

 [01:15] Will a W Look Bad for Medical School?

 The answer is no, but also yes.
 A single withdrawal is not going to hurt you.
 But if you have several withdrawals in your college experience (say, one during Freshmen year, one during Junior year, one during Senior year), this might look fishy.
 It’s the pattern of withdrawing from classes that you should try to avoid.If you don't have a pattern of withdrawing every semester from classes, a single withdrawal is not going to hurt you.Click To Tweet

 Other details could make it look worse, too.
 For example, you withdrew from your organic chemistry course at your four-year university.
 And then during the next semester, you took it at a community college next door.
 That might look a little fishy.